mikebanks/AbuseIPdbSCAN/README.md

 ## AbuseIPDB API Key

-In order to use the script you will need an API key and place it in the script under the "api_key" variable.
+In order to use the script you will need an API key.
 The AbuseIPDB API key information can be found here: (https://www.abuseipdb.com/api.html)

 ## Usage